let the fun begin!

-We will shuttle out of town to avoid the heavier traffic coming into the city to the tiny village of Champagne, a First Nation settlement.
+We will shuttle out of town to the tiny village of Champagne, a First Nation settlement, to avoid the heavier traffic coming into the city.
 As you pedal down the Alaska Highway, the snow covered peaks of the St Elias Range start popping into view as you crest each small hill.
 Our goal for tonight is the small outdoor town of Haines Junction, sitting at the foot of this majestic mountain range, home to Canada's tallest peaks.
 Perhaps a rendezvous at Mile 1016 Pub for some local craft beers from the Yukon.

 Kluane Lake, Destruction Bay